irrdnet/irrd/docs/users/queries/whois.rst

   * ``object_class_filter``: may be a list of object classes that are ignored by this IRRd instance, when mirroring from a remote source.
   * ``rpki_rov_filter``: whether RPKI validation is enabled for this source.
+  * ``scopefilter_enabled``: whether the scope filter is enabled on this instance, and is also enabled for this source.
+  * ``route_preference``: the route order preference setting for this source, if any is set.
   * ``local_journal_kept``: whether this IRRd instance keeps a local journal of the changes in this source, allowing it to be mirrored over NRTM.
   * ``serial_oldest_journal`` / ``serial_newest_journal``: the oldest and